doc1atis/collabo/README.md

 # living in a nice dorm, and 4 days weekends.

 # what did you like about your AFSC in the Air Force?

+#Sitting down in a nice air conditioned room all day.